-Q 131: If someone comes to consumers' homes, calls consumers out of the blue, or sends emails to offer consumers health insurance coverage for a terrific premium, how will consumers know whether the person and the health insurance coverage are legitimate?
+Q 132: If someone comes to consumers' homes, calls consumers out of the blue, or sends emails to offer consumers health insurance coverage for a terrific premium, how will consumers know whether the person and the health insurance coverage are legitimate?

-Remember this simple formula: STOP - CALL - CONFIRM.
+Remember this simple formula: STOP - CALL - CONFIRM

-STOP - Consumers should ask the person for identification and a phone number where they may be reached later.
-If the person refuses to give this information for any reason, or tries to pressure them into signing any document, then consumers should immediately hang up, close their door, or walk away.
+STOP - Consumers should ask the person for identification, such as full name and license number, and a phone number where they may be reached later.
+If the person refuses to give this information for any reason, or tries to pressure them into signing any document or making a spoken agreement, or if the person requires the consumer to provide a credit card number before revealing specific details of the insurance product, consumers should immediately hang up, close their door, or walk away.

-Consumers should NOT volunteer their Social Security number (SSN) or a credit/debit card number to anyone unless they personally know the individual.
+Consumers should NEVER provide their Social Security number (SSN) or a credit/debit card number to anyone unless they personally know the individual.
 Likewise, they should NOT sign any paperwork or write a check.

-CALL - Consumers then should contact the [insert name of state department of insurance] or the [insert name of state exchange].
-The insurance company or agent or broker, as well as the navigator, must be registered or licensed with the [insert state department of insurance] before they can sell coverage or counsel consumers through the [insert name of state exchange].
+CALL - Consumers should contact the [insert name of state department of insurance] or the [insert name of state exchange].
+The insurance company, agent, or broker, as well as the navigator, must be registered or licensed with the [insert state department of insurance] before they can sell insurance or counsel consumers through the [insert name of state exchange].